codingforentrepreneurs/open-ecommerce/README.md

 eCommerce Project
 =========

 Coding for Entrepreneurs Tutorial for building an eCommerce web application with Django ([djangoproject.com](http://djangoproject.com)) &amp; Bootstrap ([getbootstrap.com](http:getbootstrap.com)).
-Topics include Python, HTML, CSS, JQuery, AJAX.
+Topics include Python, HTML, CSS, JQuery, AJAX, and more.

 Learn step-by-step to launch an eCommerce web app using [Django](http://djangoproject.com) for backend, [Bootstrap](http:getbootstrap.com) for front-end, [Heroku](http://heroku.com) for hosting, and [Stripe](http://stripe.com) for payment proccessing.